 Table 3.3.
-Evidence of meeting space standards in new builds in recent applications
+Evidence of meeting a space standards in new bu uilds in recent applications g space standards in new st

-Category Summary of findings 1 bed dwellings Several dwellings have been identified with double rooms that do not meet the standard and should be considered as one single bedroom consequently.
-2 bed dwellings There is a mix in two-bedroom dwellings built with some providing two double bedrooms, others as one double and one single.
-There are also examples of two-bedroom properties where the doubles meet the standards, but the singles do not, and one example where only one of the bedrooms meets even the standards for a single.
-3 bed dwellings Several examples show a trend of dwellings meeting the standards as one double and two singles as opposed to two doubles and a single.
-Other developments meet the standards for all three bedrooms being double rooms.
-This shows the https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/524531/160519\Nationally\Describe d\Space\Standard\\\\Final\Web\version.pdf variation across delivery.
+OUSING variation across delivery.
 On larger sites there is evidence of dwellings meeting the standards for one double and one single but with bedroom 3 failing to meet the standards for a single.
 4+ bed dwellings As with other dwelling types there is a range in the combinations of bedroom sizes.
 Evidence shows several dwellings are designed as 1 double and three singles, but bedroom 4 does not meet the space standards for a single.
-Others are designed to have 2 doubles and 2 singles, and others meet the standards for four doubles etc. There are also several examples of dwellings providing for a double and 3 singles, which in 4-bedroom houses might suggest that intended doubles do not meet the standards, for example one site where all four bedrooms meet the standards for single rooms, but none meet the standards for double rooms.
-It is also common in 5-bedroom dwellings that bedroom 5 does not meet the standard for a single room.
+Others are designed to have 2 doubles and 2 singles, and others meet the standards for four doubles.
+There are also several examples of dwellings providing for a double and 3 singles, which in 4-bedroom houses might suggest that intended doubles do not meet the standards, for example one site where all four bedrooms meet the standards for single rooms, but none meet the standards for double rooms.
+It is also common in 5-bedroom dwellings that bedroom 5 does no meet the standard for a single room.